Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: quasinormal modes in dS spacetime

-On the other hand, one of the motivations for considering the test massive fields comes from the fact that there are some QNMs with arbitrarily long life (purely real) modes called quasi-resonance modes \cite{Ohashi}.
-For the quasi-resonance modes, the oscillations do not decay and the situation is similar to the standing waves on a string which is fixed at its both ends.
-The quasi-resonance modes occur for special values of field mass and the QNMs disappear when the field mass takes higher values.
-However, this happens just for lower overtones whenever the effective potential is non-zero at least at one of the boundaries (the event horizon $x\rightarrow -\infty $\ or cosmological horizon $x\rightarrow \infty $).
+Besides, one of the motivations for considering the test massive fields comes from the fact that there are some QNMs with arbitrarily long life (purely real) modes called quasi-resonance modes \cite{Ohashi}.
+For the quasi-resonance modes, the oscillations do not decay and the situation is similar to the standing waves on a string that is fixed at its both ends.
+The quasi-resonance modes occur for special values of the field mass and the QNMs disappear when the field mass takes higher values.
+However, this happens just for lower overtones whenever the effective potential is non-zero at least at one of the boundaries (the event horizon $r_{\ast }\rightarrow -\infty $\ or cosmological horizon $r_{\ast }\rightarrow \infty $).

-Now, let us investigate the possibility of the quasi-resonance modes presence for obtained black hole solutions.
-The effective potential (\ref{EP} )\ vanishes at both infinities for all possible values of different parameters, and therefore, there is no quasi-resonance modes for (\ref{Weq} ).
-In addition, if one sets the integration constant $-\Lambda /3$\ equals to zero, the effective potential still vanishes at both infinities.
-There is only one case so that the effective potential can be non-zero at spatial infinity and that is neutral black holes ($\tilde{\mu}=0$) with zero integration constant ($-\Lambda /3=0$).
-In this case, the effective potential reduces to the Schwarzschild one which its quasi-resonance modes have been investigated in \cite{SchwMSF}.
-Therefore, our black hole case study has no quasi-resonant oscillations in general and the imaginary part of the frequencies never vanishes.
-Figure \ref{nuFig} shows the behavior of QNFs with increasing in $\nu $ and confirms the above discussion.
-As $\nu $\ increases, the real part of frequencies increases too, whereas the imaginary part first decreases rapidly and then takes a constant value.
+Now, let us investigate the possibility of the quasi-resonance modes for Weyl black hole solutions.
+The effective potential (\ref{EP})\ vanishes at both infinities for all possible values of different parameters, and therefore, there are no quasi-resonance modes for (\ref{Weq}).
+In addition, if one sets the integration constant $\Lambda$ equals to zero, the effective potential still vanishes at both infinities.
+There is only one case so that the effective potential can be non-zero at spatial infinity and that is zero cosmological constant ($\Lambda =0$) with $c=1$.
+In this case, the effective potential reduces to the Schwarzschild black holes in flat spacetime which its quasi-resonance modes have been investigated before \cite{SchwMSF}.
+Therefore, our black hole case study has no quasi-resonant oscillations in general and the imaginary part of the frequencies never vanishes (regardless of the mentioned trivial case).
+Figure \ref{muFig} shows the behavior of QNFs with increasing in $\mu $ and confirms the above discussion.
+As $\mu$ increases, the real part of frequencies increases too, whereas the imaginary part first decreases rapidly and then takes a constant value.